canvasplay/sysdoc/fixtures/demos/guidelines.md

 Radio button and checkbox controls provide accessibility as well as design flexibility.

 ### Contrast
-It’s important for BarkBox to meet all web accessibility standards, including the minimum contrast ratios that the WCAG 2.0 specifies for text and background colors according to their AA level.
+It’s important for us to meet all web accessibility standards, including the minimum contrast ratios that the WCAG 2.0 specifies for text and background colors according to their AA level.